Religious Education Overview

 - To promote the development of our congregation, youth, and adults, into a joyful, loving community that offers routine and crisis support for all its members.

-We offer age-appropriate religious education every Sunday morning.
-Most mornings, children and youth begin the worship hour at 10:30am in the sanctuary with their family.
-Following the children’s benediction, they go to their classrooms for classes.
+We offer age-appropriate religious education most Sunday mornings.
+RE is not scheduled on a Sunday when a school holiday falls on the following Monday.
+Children and youth begin their religious education classes on Sunday morning, at 9:15 am.
 Our lessons are chosen to complement the monthly theme used in the worship services.
 We draw from all six of our sources: children’s natural sense of wonder and awe, Christian and Jewish heritage, world religions, words of prophetic individuals, science and reason, and earth-based religions.

 Want to get involved?

 Many of our parents and other members of the congregation volunteer as teachers and classroom helpers, and/or serve on the RE Board.
-To find out what opportunities are available, please email Brennan Hadden at email@example.com.
+To find out what opportunities are available, please email us at firstname.lastname@example.org.